knlandes/dark-slack/README.md

  });
 });
 ```
+4. Save the file.

-4. Open Slack and enjoy the darkness!
+5. Open Slack and enjoy the darkness!